igorgolub/Automation-Test-Project/README.md

 - Generate report
 - Publish report to github

+The pipeline will be triggered once there is a new commit in the project repository, all stages will be executed and the test report will be generated and published.
 ## How to run the workflow
 #### Prerequisites
 - Sign up an GitHub Account